cocos/cocos-docs/en/editor/preferences/index.md

 If want to get the asset type, just right-click on the asset in **Assets** panel, select **Reveal in Explorer**, then find the meta file corresponding to the asset in the opened folder and open it, the asset type will be marked in the `importer` field.

-For example, the meta file for a material asset is as follows:
+For example, the meta file for a material asset is as follows, and the `material` in the `importer` field is the asset type.

 ```json
 {